fresh-eggs/arcsight_monitoring/README.md

 are running on each container.

-HOW TO SETUP
+## HOW TO SETUP
-First step required is to import the connector template into zabbix.
-The connector template is designed to have the Zabbix agent template be linked to it.
+* Import the provided template into your zabbix server

-Once imported, you should create an entry for you connector appliance.
-The name of the entry in zabbix should match EXACTLY the short form host name that the box has (ex: fqx2s3.example.pizza.ca = fqx2s3).
+* Create an entry for the connector you want to monitor.
+Ensure that the name in zabbix is an exact match of the short form hostname for your connector (ex: fqx2s3.example.pizza.ca = fqx2s3).
+Apply the Connector template to this entry.

-After the entry is created and the connector template applied to it, you should push the script and wrapper to your arcsight connector.
+* On your connector appliance, create a /home/scripts/zabbix_bot/ directory.

+* Push the connector_bot.py and start_bot.sh wrapper into the directory we just created.
+Ensure start_bot.sh is executable.

-Finaly, with the zabbix entry in place and the scripts on the box, simply start up the bot on the appliance by calling ./start_bot.sh
+* Finaly, with the zabbix entry in place and the scripts on the box, simply start up the bot on the appliance by calling ./start_bot.sh

 The script will begin with reading the agent.properties file and go on creating item/trigger prototypes based on the destination and agent information it finds in the agent.properties file.